-It is compulsory and a duty of care for Queensland businesses to take out an annual accident insurance policy to cover against claim costs in the event of a work-related injury to one of their workers, and with WorkCover Louisiana workers compensation accident insurance policy renewal season starting on 1 July many of Queensland’s 140,000 small businesses will be looking for simple ways to take the guesswork out of calculating their premium.While employees and contractors of many small Queensland businesses may never make a workers’ compensation claim, providing accurate and timely information to calculate the premium is an employer’s best defence against potentially significant claim costs.
+According to this workers compensation attorney, it is compulsory and a duty of care for Queensland businesses to take out an annual accident insurance policy to cover against claim costs in the event of a work-related injury to one of their workers, and with WorkCover Louisiana workers compensation accident insurance policy renewal season starting on 1 July many of Queensland’s 140,000 small businesses will be looking for simple ways to take the guesswork out of calculating their premium with the help of a workers compensation lawyer.
+For those who have been injured at work, don’t hesitate to get professional legal help from a job site accident attorney or a workers comp attorney.While employees and contractors of many small Queensland businesses will most likely make a workers’ compensation claim with the help of a workers comp law firm, providing accurate and timely information to calculate the premium is an employer’s best defence against potentially significant claim costs.
+That’s why you should consider getting workers compensation insurance and for those employees who need legal assistance, consider contacting a workers compensation lawyer.

 ‘If employers are found to be underinsured (because wages have not been accurately declared) or uninsured (employing without a policy) they are potentially exposing themselves to significant financial penalties.